-Celebrate farms, corn mazes, scarecrows, and all things autumn-themed using these fun scarecrow writing prompts for students.
+Celebrate farms, corn mazes, scarecrows, and all things autumn-related using these fun scarecrow writing prompts.

-Not only do these scarecrow writing prompts spark creativity, they instill a love for writing, sharpen writing skills, and encourage expression of ideas.
+Not only do these prompts spark creativity, they instill a love for writing, sharpen writing skills, and encourage expression of ideas.

-That’s why they make a great addition to your collection of daily journal writing prompts for kids.
+That’s why they make a great addition to your collection of writing activities.

 Even reluctant writers will enjoy responding to these writing prompts about scarecrows!